The future for NX611

 Winter 2022 sees the fitting of the donor fuselage of KB976 and the rear fuselage of NX611 fittedto the jig to be restored.

-Winter of 2025 sees the starboard wing of NX611 removed and restored, swapped out with the wing of NX664
+Winter of 2024 sees the tailplanes of NX611 removed and swapped with the tailplanes of PA474.

 Take a look at our Youtube chanel HERE and videos documenting the progress HERE